Prerequisites Approvals or Permits Issued Key Steps in the Process Submittal Requirements Expected Processing Time Fees Next Steps

 - Schedule a Pre-Application Conference by filling out the Pre-Application Conference form and email the form to the appropriate staff member listed on the form.

-- The Text Change Committee of the Planning Commission reviews the proposed change and makes a recommendation.
-The Planning Commission has 90 days to report its recommendation back to the City Council.
+- The Text Change Committee of the Planning Commission reviews the proposed change, conducts a public hearing, and makes a recommendation.
+The Planning Commission has 60 days to report its recommendation back to the City Council.

-- The City Council will receive the recommendation of the Planning Commission and conduct a public hearing.
+- The City Council receives the recommendation of the Planning Commission and conducts a public hearing.

-- City Council approves, approves as revised, or denies the text change proposal.
-However, if a vote in support of the motion fails to achieve a three-fourths majority, a second vote is required at the next City Council meeting.
+- The Council shall approve, approve as revised, deny or send the TC back to the PC, staff, or a Council committee for additional consideration.
+If a vote in support of the motion fails to achieve a three-fourths majority, a second vote is required at the next City Council meeting.
 A simple majority on the second vote makes the action final.

 - If approved, the text change amendment typically becomes effective five days after the approval.